05xapresses/powercord-weather/README.md

 `USCS` (used in US)

-and option to show wind speed in m/s
+and an option to show wind speed in m/s

 display: